nipy/mindboggle/README.rst

 ------------------------------------------------------------------------------
 Getting help
 ------------------------------------------------------------------------------
-If you have any questions about Mindboggle, please post to `NeuroStars <https://neurostars.org/tags/mindboggle/>`_ with the tag "mindboggle".
-If you have found a bug, big or small, please `submit an issue <https://github.com/nipy/mindboggle/issues>`_ on GitHub.
+General questions about Mindboggle?
+Please post to `NeuroStars <https://neurostars.org/tags/mindboggle/>`_ with the tag "mindboggle".
+Found a bug, big or small?
+Please `submit an issue <https://github.com/nipy/mindboggle/issues>`_ on GitHub.

-To run the mindboggle jupyter notebook tutorial, first install the mindboggle docker container (see below) and enter the bash shell of the container from your $HOST (e.g., /Users/arno)::
+To run the Mindboggle jupyter notebook tutorial, first install the Mindboggle Docker container (see below) and enter the bash shell of the container from your $HOST (e.g., /Users/arno)::

     docker run --rm -ti -v $HOST:/home/jovyan/work -p 8888:8888 --entrypoint /bin/bash nipy/mindboggle